 At CIC the business structure, systems and culture are aligned to drive the Company's sustainability initiatives, with a goal of continuous improvement.
-We can demonstrate this by analysing the Company and the communities we are developing from social, environmental and economic perspectives.
+This can be demonstrated by analysing the Company and the communities we are developing from social, environmental and economic perspectives.